paulvollmer/ofxCsv/README.md

 A detailed changelog, intended for programmers.

 0.2.0
-partial rewrite & update to OF 0.9+
+partial rewrite & update to OF 0.9+, added ofxCsvRow

 0.1.3
 small bugfix  (thanks to Pinkerton)